 \end{small} where $\mathbf{H}$ is determined according to the representation picture we choose.
-In the Schr\"{o}dinger picture, $\mathbf{H}$ is $H$ in Eq.~(\ref{con:Hamiltonian}), while in the interaction picture, $\mathbf{H}$ should be $\tilde{H}_I$ in Eq.~(\ref{con:Ham}), for more physical details please refer to Ref.~\cite{photonfeedback}.
-In the following, we analyze the quantum coherent feedback control dynamics in the interaction picture with the number of excitation being preserved, in this case the quantum state $\ket{\Psi(t)}$ is of the following form~\cite{photonfeedback} \begin{small}
+In the Schr\"{o}dinger picture, $\mathbf{H}$ is $H$ in Eq.~(\ref{con:Hamiltonian}), while in the interaction picture, $\mathbf{H}$ should be $\tilde{H}_I$ in Eq.~(\ref{con:Ham}).
+For more physical details please refer to Ref.~\cite{photonfeedback}.
+In the following, we analyze the quantum coherent feedback control dynamics in the interaction picture with the number of excitations being preserved, in this case the quantum state $\ket{\Psi(t)}$ is of the following form~\cite{photonfeedback} \begin{small}

-\end{small} where $|N-1-j,m,j-m\rangle$ means that the atom is at the $(N-1-j)$th level, there are $m$ photons in the cavity and $j-m$ photons in the waveguide, $c_{j,k}^m(t,k_1,\cdots,k_{j-m})$ is the time-varying amplitude of this state, $|N-1,0,0\rangle$ with the amplitude $c_0(t)$ means that the atom is at the highest energy level and both the cavity and waveguide are empty.
+\end{small} where the basis state $|N-1-j,m,j-m\rangle$ means that the atom is at the $(N-1-j)$th level, there are $m$ photons in the cavity and $j-m$ photons in the waveguide, $c_{j,k}^m(t,k_1,\cdots,k_{j-m})$ is the time-varying amplitude of this state.
+In particular, $|N-1,0,0\rangle$ with the amplitude $c_0(t)$ means that the atom is at the highest energy level and both the cavity and waveguide are empty.
 The amplitudes of the quantum states are constrained by the normalization \begin{footnotesize}

 \end{footnotesize} under the initial condition that $c_0(0) = 1$ and all the other amplitudes are zero.